salesforcecli/plugin-packaging/messages/package_version_retrieve.md

 # summary

 Retrieve package metadata for a specified package version.
-Package metadata can be retrieved for second-generation managed package versions or unlocked packages only.
+Package metadata can be retrieved for only second-generation managed package versions or unlocked packages.

 # description